Graduate Student Commitment to Engagement and Activism Awards

 Uphold inclusive spaces

-A good social justice advocate intentionally creates and holds space for those who are underrepresented at an institutional level and builds a welcoming environment for them to connect with others and thrive in.
+A dedicated social justice advocate intentionally creates and maintains inclusive spaces, fostering a sense of community and belonging for students at an institutional level.
+They build a welcoming environment where students can connect with others and thrive.
 Communities are at the center of their work and it begins with building those relationships with others.

 Actively seek to make necessary change